-Switch up your regular pureed pumpkin soup by adding a Thai spin to it.
+Switch up your regular pureed pumpkin soup by adding a Thai spin to it and making this Thai Pumpkin Soup.
 Full of traditional rich Thai flavors and still just as creamy as your favorite pumpkin soup.
 Gluten and can be made vegan!

 Pumpkins and I didn’t always get along so well.
 There were a few years there when we flat out wanted nothing to do with eachother.
 Correction – I wanted nothing to do with it.
 I lumped it into the category with all those other confused vegetables – sweet potatoes, butternut squash etc, you know, the ones who call themselves veggies (and therefore should be savory) but actually have that sweet taste.